semosem/js-snippet-collection/README.md

-#  JavaScript: Simplified Example of a Higher Order Functions | HOK
+#  JavaScript: Simplified Example of a Higher Order Functions | HOKs

 ###### HOKs are simply functions that operate on other functions.
 Some of the main advantages of HOKs => composition, code reusability and readability: